 Learning about stepper and servo motors was the most difficult thing for me to understand correctly when I began studying CNC.
 So many different discussions I read about the pro’s and con’s of each but never really explaining which would better suit my application.

 So now its time to discuss each motor in some detail, how they work and why you would choose one over the other.

 Stepper motors are brushless DC motors, named after how the operate; they take steps.
-Stepper motors in CNC application are run in an Open Loop Control, this means there is no feedback from the motor.
-We tell the motor where to go and given the motor isn’t obstructed and is well suited for the task it will move to our commanded position.
+Stepper motors in CNC application are often run in an Open Loop Control, this means there is no feedback from the motor.
+We tell the motor where to go and given the motor isn’t obstructed and is well suited for the task (enough power) it will move to our commanded position.

 Most stepper motors you will see being used in CNC application have 200 steps per revolution.
 That means for every complete 360 degree revolution (one complete turn of the motor shaft) it will take 200 steps.

 By this math we know if we do 100 steps we will have rotated the shaft 180 degrees.
-This is perfect for CNC application, we know that if we send it a certain number of steps it will rotate the exact amount we want (Kind of, this is where servos come in.
+This is perfect for CNC application because we know that if we send it a certain number of steps it will rotate the exact amount we want (Kind of, this is where servos come in.
 But we’ll get to that later.)